 If we are talking about storage space, then the live pictures take less space than 4k Videos Because 4K video always consumes more bytes in front of live photos.
 So we recommend you an ibridge drive that keeps you to store your photos and videos on an external drive.

-Step 2.
-Now hold on screen with Photo or Square option to shoot live photos icon.
+- Step 2.
+Now hold on-screen with Photo or Square option to shoot live photos icon.

 How to capture Ultra HD videos on iPhone

-Step #1.
+- Step #1.
 Open the Settings app.

-Step #2.
+- Step #2.
 Find Photos & Camera

-Step #3.
-Next, Scroll down the Screen to tap on Record Video.
+- Step #3.
+Next, Scroll down the screen to tap on Record Video.

-Step #4. in the end, choose 4K at 30 fps or latest iPhone model users have option 4k at 60fps.
+- Step #4. in the end, choose 4K at 30 fps or latest iPhone model users have option 4k at 60fps.

-Related Article: Turn off live Photos permanently
+Related Article: Free Tricks to Turn off live Photos permanently